Emory's merit-based scholarships empower students. Beyond prestige and financial aid, Emory University’s Scholar Programs provide…

-In the hustle and bustle of choosing where to apply to college (check out that series here), students, parents, and guidance counselors often wonder how Emory University views “demonstrated interest” when we read applications.
+In the hustle and bustle of choosing where to apply to college, students, parents, and guidance counselors often wonder how Emory University views “demonstrated interest” when we read applications.

 Wait, what is demonstrated interest?

 Demonstrated interest can be a hazy, all-encompassing term that means something different at different institutions.
 Generally it means that a student has clearly expressed their enthusiasm and interest in a school by visiting campus, attending an off-campus event, or sending a certain number of emails, letters, or phone calls to the admission office.
 Some schools factor a student’s demonstrated interest into whether they want to admit that student (or not).

 There are many reasons we do not factor demonstrated interest into an applicant’s decision.
 One of the most important is that we truly want to admit students based on who they are.
 From our perspective, filling out an entire application, finding teachers to write letters of recommendation, and submitting your short answer responses is not a flippant decision.
 If you’ve taken the time and energy to do that, then that’s all the interest we need to see!
 Obviously you are interested in attending Emory University.

 Additionally, and perhaps just as important, is that we understand that there are many reasons why a student would not be able to visit campus or attend an off-campus event with us.
 Perhaps we aren’t visiting the student’s city.
 (Or state.
 Or country.)
 Or the days we are going to be in the student’s area, she has a basketball game, or he has a debate competition, or needs to work, or doesn’t have a ride to the venue.
 Maybe getting to campus for a tour and information session is just not feasible for many of those same reasons.
 We simply don’t want to penalize students for normal life circumstances.

 So why should I visit campus?